-Job Catalog: Skills Evaluation and Job Mapping in 2023
+Job Catalog: Talent Management via Skills and Job Mapping

-Changing business environments, alterations in organizational strategy, and key technological transformations are rendering traditional job structures obsolete in 2023.
+Changing business environments, shifts in organizational strategy, and key technological transformations are rendering traditional job structures obsolete in 2023.

-In today’s agile business environment, the traditional job catalog, which was once an asset for companies, is turning into a liability.
+In today’s agile business environment, the traditional job catalog, once an asset, is becoming a liability.

-Flexible and multidisciplinary positions are becoming the norm, and contingent employees and automation are fundamental elements of the digital workforce.
+Flexible, multidisciplinary roles, contingent employees, and automation are now core elements of the digital workforce.

 A job catalog is essentially a list of all roles and responsibilities within a company, along with data about the requirements, level of authority, and salary scale of each position.

-HR has to develop a job catalog precisely aligned with external job roles and skills.
+HR must develop a job catalog precisely aligned with external job roles and skills.

 Why is it important for HR leaders to review job catalogs?